 The practice of these three asanas can help regulate the supply of the Pranas throughout the body.

 Tadasana opens up joints and stretches each part of the body.
 Tiryak Tadasana contract one side of the body, and at the same time stretches the other side.
 This result in proper blood circulation in both the sides of the body.
 Kati Chakrasana squeezes the body in general, removing the obstructions in the supply of pure blood throughout the body.

 After practicing the three asanas, the practice of three pranayamas will help in preparing mind ready for meditation.
-The three pranayama are –
+The three pranayamas are –

 Kapalbhati sharpens the brain and removes lethargy from the mind.
 The imbalance of the nervous system is the biggest obstacle in the practice of meditation, and by removing this obstacle by Nadi Shodhana pranayama, a balance is brought in the nervous system.
 Bhramari Pranayama gives relaxation to the body, brain, senses and nervous system.
 It makes the mind introverted.
 The three pranayama increases concentration and brings peace to the mind.

 After control over the restlessness of body and mind has been achieved by the above practice, next step should be to separate and isolate the mind from the external disturbances.
 Here Pratyahara comes into the picture.
-Pratyahara tackles the problems of stress right at the very sense organs which are the source of external disturbances.
+Pratyahara is the withdrawal of the senses.
+It is the technique that will help isolate the mind from the external world.
+It tackles the problems of stress right at the very sense organs which are the source of external disturbances.
 It is through the sense organs that our mind is bombarded with a continuous flow of ‘data’ from the outside world.